 Author Talk: Building the Writing Journey

 Becoming an author involves a journey much like ones that a fictional character would take.
 Like their characters, a writer needs courage, perseverance, and inspiration to make it to the goal.
-In this talk, I’ll describe my own writing journey: where my ideas come from, how and where I do my research, and the all-important and frequently inspiring process of revision.
-This presentation includes Make a Premise, an activity in which I lead students to build a story premise of their own—and then revise it to see in real time how a story can evolve.
+In this talk, I’ll describe my own writing journey to my debut, The Mad Wolf’s Daughter, and share how it’s continued: where my ideas come from, how and where I do my research, and the all-important and frequently inspiring process of revision.
+This presentation includes a read-aloud, as well as Make a Premise, an activity in which I lead students to build a story premise of their own—and then revise it to see in real time how a story can evolve.

-Audience: third to eighth grade; classroom, grade, or assembly
+Audience: third to eighth grade; classroom, grade, or assembly; or library student group

 Free Virtual Visits

-As always, if you’re reading one of my books aloud to your class, I’ll read the next chapter as my excerpt—or let your class pick the excerpt.
+As always, if you’re reading one of my books to your class, I’ll read the next chapter or let your class pick its favorite.

-Audience: third to eighth grade, classroom, small group, or small assembly
+Audience: third to eighth grade, classroom, small group, or small assembly; or library student group